 In fact, many streaming services now offer optional packages that give access to niche and live content.
 That means you don’t have to sign up for a separate service.

 Many services appeal to consumers by offering some free content.
-If you look directly at services from channels like CBS or The CW, you’ll find apps that provide a mix of free and paid content.
+If you look directly at services from TV channels like CBS or The CW, you’ll find apps that provide a mix of free and paid content.

-How to Tell if IPTV Is Illegal
+How to Tell if Your IPTV Service Is Illegal